michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 - You will need to download this folder to your local system and build the receiver files with your RabbitMQ connection details - see commands.txt for details

 HowTo
-- HowTo Step-by-Step doc - very much in progress at the moment.
+- HowTo Step-by-Step doc.

-Main ToDo
-- Activity Recognition needs some refinement
-- FTDI Buffer RX/TX working but needs more analysis to run much more efficiently

-# How to set up & run BCI MQ Activity Android App v1.0.0
+# How to set up & run BCI MQ Activity Android App v1.0.2

 * [Setup RabbitMQ Broker on AWS](#setup-rabbitmq-broker-on-aws)